jdt/EID.Wrapper/README.md

 );

 4.2) A second change might also be needed to pkcs11net, as some of its pkcs11 structs do not have their alignment set to 1.
 We (beidpkcs11.dll) package the pkcs11 structs with 1-byte alignment, but the pkcs11net wrapper uses the default.
 How to change the alignment of the pkcs11net wrapper structs: e.g. for the CK_ATTRIBUTE struct: in CK_ATTRIBUTE.cs change [StructLayout(LayoutKind.Sequential,Charset.Unicode)] to [StructLayout(LayoutKind.Sequential,Charset.Unicode,Pack=1)]

+## Building
+In order to create a release, simply call the Build\Release.bat-script from a Visual Studio Command Prompt.

 ## A note for developers
 If you want to develop and test the wrapper, you might need to re-check the "Register for COM interop" in the Build-section of the EID.Wrapper project properties if you are doing Release builds.
 The regasm tool will generate the .tlb file needed on the client systems so a Release build from Visual Studio does not create and register the DLL.